beneslami/Kernel-Programming/README.md

 Kernel uses this data structure extensively for multiple purposes:
 1. For transferring messages from one kernel subsystem to another
 2. for receiving Network packet
 3. packet movement upwards and downwards in the layers of TCP/IP stack

+Note that in the userspace application, there are two threads operating in parallel:
+1. main thread which independently sends data to the linux kernel module
+2. child thread which independently receives data from the linux kernel module